madumlao/pyenv-binstubs/README.md

-# pyenv-binstubs: A Bundler binstubs Plugin for pyenv
+# pyenv-binstubs: A Pipenv Plugin for pyenv

-This plugin makes [pyenv](http://github.com/pyenv/pyenv/) transparently aware of project-specific binstubs created by [pipenv](https://pypi.python.org/pypi/pipenv).
+This plugin makes [pyenv](http://github.com/pyenv/pyenv/) transparently aware of project-specific venv binaries created by [pipenv](https://pypi.python.org/pypi/pipenv).

 This means you don't have to type `pipenv run ${command}` ever again!